 Q. I had some chocolates and was getting sick – I found out that flour can be used in processing.
 Please explain.

 A. Yes, flour may be used in processing, but FALCPA (the Food Allergen Labeling and Consumer Protection Act) says that all processing aids and ingredients that are allergens must be labeled.
-So now manufacturers cannot use flour on a candy line to prevent sticking without stating it as an ingredient.
+So now manufacturers cannot use wheat flour on a candy line to prevent sticking without stating it as an ingredient.
 Be sure to read ingredient labels carefully.

 Q. Considering the 20 ppm cut off level for gluten-free products, is it possible if eating lots of these products to get a problematic build-up?
 Could a person eat enough processed gluten-free foods to be problematic?